-We will shortly be offering an enterprise-grade support service for organisations developing and deploying Corda solutions.
+We are now offering an enterprise-grade support service for organisations developing and deploying Corda solutions.

-R3 is committed to helping make your Corda solutions a success, and will be able to provide professional support to organisations both during development, and once your solutions have been deployed to Production.
-We will have a team of Corda experts to provide you with a professional support service and help address issues encountered with Corda.
+R3 is committed to helping make your Corda solutions a success, and is able to provide professional support to organisations both during development, and once your solutions have been deployed to Production.
+We have a team of Corda experts to provide you with a professional support service and help address issues encountered with Corda.

 For organisations wishing to register for Corda Support, please contact [email protected] to discuss your support needs.
 We continue to provide support to our development partners and, along with our burgeoning open-source community, we continue to provide informal support to developers everywhere via our Corda Slack channel and our Discourse forum.